sumedh1107/sumedh1107/README.md

 ## I'm a Software Engineer/Developer and Student

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I Love to learn new things
 - 🌱 If you think you can teach me from your past expriance feel free to connnect me on social media links given below
-- 🥅 2022 Goals: Contribute more to Open Source projects and create my own projects
+- 🥅 2023 Goals:
+<br/>1.Contribute to community via stack overflow.
+<br/>2.To create my own projects for experiments and get good understanding of the technologies im working on

 ### Connect with me: